OpenHRTT/wloc/README_EN.md

 - Xcode 16 or newer; the project has currently been checked with Xcode 26.6.
 - CocoaPods 1.16 or newer.
 - OpenSSL 3.x.
-- iOS requires Network Extension signing capability. macOS changes PAC through an embedded privileged helper and does not require Network/System Extension capability.
+- iOS requires Network Extension signing capability. macOS changes PAC through an embedded privileged helper.
 - A physical device for complete certificate-trust, VPN, and system-location testing.

 The project declares minimum deployment targets of iOS 12.0 and macOS 13.0.